vaibhavhexaview/action-ansible-playbook/README.md

-# Run Ansible playbook GitHub Action
+# Run Ansible playbook GitHub Action.

 An Action that executes given Ansible playbook on selected hosts.